EasternJournalist/utils3d/README.md

 # utils3d
 Rasterize and do image-based 3D transforms with the least efforts for researchers.
 Based on numpy and OpenGL.

+It could be helpful when you want to:

+* rasterize a simple mesh but don't want get into OpenGL chores
+* warp an image as a 2D or 3D mesh (eg. optical-flow-based warping)
+* render a optical flow image

+This tool sets helps you achieve it in a few lines.

+It is **NOT** what you are looking for when you want:

+* a differentiable rasterization tool.
+You should turn to `nvdiffrast`, `pytorch3d`, `SoftRas`  etc.
+* a real-time graphics application.
+Though as fast as it could be, the expected performance of `util3d` rasterization is to be around 20 ~ 100 ms. It is not expected to fully make use of GPU performance because of the overhead of buffering every time calling rasterzation.
+If the best performance withou any overhead is demanded, You will have to manage buffer objects like VBO, VAO and FBO.
+I personally recommand `moderngl` as an alternative python OpenGL library.

 ## Install

 The folder of repo is a package.
 Clone the repo.